TheJacksonLaboratory/geneweaver-testing/README.md

 ### `geneweaver.testing.package`
 This module contains tools for testing and validating Geneweaver packages.

-### `geneweaver.testing.schemas`
-This module contains tools for validating that methods and functions in Geneweaver packages conform to the Geneweaver project schemas.
-This package **does not** contain the schemas themselves.
-The schemas are defined in the `geneweaver-core` / `geneweaver.core.schemas` package.

 ## Contributing
 Contributions to this package are welcome.
 Please see the [Contributing](CONTRIBUTING.md) document for more information.